syncfusion-content/winui-docs/winui/Pyramid-Chart/Getting-Started.md

 # Getting started with WinUI Pyramid Chart

-This section explains you the steps required to populate the Chart with data, header, add data labels, legend and tooltips to the Chart.
-This section covers only the minimal features that you need to learn to get started with the Pyramid Chart.
+This section explains how to populate the pyramid chart with data, a header, data labels, legend, and tooltips, as well as the essential aspects for getting started with the chart.

 ## Creating an application with WinUI Pyramid Chart